-There is a list of the current double taxation agreements on the GOV.UK website.
+There is a list of the current double taxation agreements on GOV.UK.

 As mentioned above, even if there is no double taxation agreement, tax relief may be available, by means of a foreign tax credit.
 This has nothing to do with working tax credit or child tax credit.

-There is more information on foreign tax credit relief in HMRC's helpsheet HS263 'Calculating Foreign Tax Credit Relief' on the GOV.UK website.
+There is more information on foreign tax credit relief in HMRC's helpsheet HS263 'Calculating Foreign Tax Credit Relief'.

 If you come to the UK and have UK employment income that is taxed in your home country, you will usually need to pay UK tax.
 Your home country should give you double tax relief by giving a credit for UK taxes paid.
 However, if you are resident in a country with which the UK has a double taxation agreement, you may be eligible for relief from UK tax if you spend fewer than 183 days in the UK and you have a non-UK employer.

-Where taxes are due in both countries, the credit will be restricted to the lower of the UK taxes suffered and the home country tax liability on the same income, which effectively means that you will always end up paying at the higher of the two rates.
+Where taxes are due in both countries, the credit will be restricted to the lower of the UK taxes suffered and the home country tax liability on the same income, which effectively means that you will always end up paying at the higher of the two rates overall.

 Mark leaves Germany in August 2019 for a five-month working holiday to the UK.
 He works in various bars, earns the equivalent of £13,500 and pays tax in the UK of £200.